 Tenant-Based Rental Assistance (TBRA) Slightly Inaccessible

 Affordable Housing Somewhat Accessible

 Supportive Services Slightly Inaccessible

+Non-Congregate Shelter (NCS) Somewhat Accessible

+Q14 Survivors of domestic violence,

 Are there populations in the community that are underserved by current services?
-(Check all that apply)
+(Check all that apply) Homeless individuals,

+LGBTQ+,

+Immigrants and/or refugees

+Q15 Transportation issues,

 What are the main barriers that residents face when trying to access your services?
-(Check all that apply)
+(Check all that apply) Language barriers,

-Language barriers,

 Cultural or religious beliefs,

 Lack of trust in service providers